infusion/udf_infusion/README.md

 mysql <options> < load.sql
 ```

-You can choose to install only given UDF functions with a `./configure`
+You can choose to install only given UDF functions with the
-option:
+`--enable-functions` option:

 ```sh
 ./configure --enable-functions="<list-of-functions>"
 ```

 where `<list-of-functions>` is a list of function names separated by space.

-### Uninstall

 To uninstall: